How User Account Control works

 Starting in Windows Server 2019, it's not possible to paste the content of the clipboard on the secure desktop.
 This is the same behavior of the currently supported Windows client OS versions.

 Malware can present an imitation of the secure desktop, but when the User Account Control: Behavior of the elevation prompt for administrators in Admin Approval Mode policy setting is set to Prompt for consent, the malware doesn't gain elevation if the user selects Yes on the imitation.
-If the policy setting is set to Prompt for credentials, malware imitating the credential prompt may be able to gather the credentials from the user.
+If the policy setting is set to Prompt for credentials, malware imitating the credential prompt might be able to gather the credentials from the user.
 However, the malware doesn't gain elevated privilege and the system has other protections that mitigate malware from taking control of the user interface even with a harvested password.

 While malware could present an imitation of the secure desktop, this issue can't occur unless a user previously installed the malware on the PC.
 Because processes requiring an administrator access token can't silently install when UAC is enabled, the user must explicitly provide consent by selecting Yes or by providing administrator credentials.
 The specific behavior of the UAC elevation prompt is dependent upon security policies.